-Being denied entry is not only frustrating in itself, but is also potentially dangerous if it prevents access to vital goods and services.
+Being denied entry is not only frustrating in itself but is also potentially dangerous if it prevents access to vital goods and services.
 It is also deeply undermining, exacerbating the social isolation many people with disabilities already feel in their daily lives and interactions.
-It can also be deeply humiliating to be treated essentially as a second class citizen, and denied access to the social opportunities other people take for granted.
+It can also be deeply humiliating to be treated essentially as a second-class citizen and denied access to the social opportunities other people take for granted.

 Reasons for refusal

 Uninformed business owners and service providers may cite a range of reasons for not admitting a working guide dog to their premises.
-These can include health and safety concerns relating to areas where food is prepared and served, potential customer and staff allergies that a dog might induce, and the general mess a dog might create if, for example, it was caked in mud.
+These can include health and safety concerns relating to areas where food is prepared and served, potential customer and staff allergies that a dog might induce, and the general mess a dog might create if, for example, it is caked in mud.

 What would you do?

 How should you respond when witnessing or experiencing refusal on the part of a business owner or service provider?
 Evidence is key and provides a vital source of information for any potential prosecution.
 Make a note of any dispute, or use your smartphone to record any footage that might be useful.
 If the dispute is over access to a taxi cab, record the vehicle’s licence plate or registration number or ask for assistance to help you do so.
 If you are offering assistance to someone with a vision impairment, be aware of the importance of introducing yourself to this person as you approach, bearing in mind they may not be aware of your presence.